fonors/microbiome_analysis/README.md

 ***WARNING: You MUST have Docker, Java and Nextflow installed for this script to run or it will NOT work.***
 Make `pipeline_run.sh` executable and input the necessary paths.
 The pipeline should run considering your machine has enough RAM and CPU power.

+### Plot Creation
+This R script should generate all the additional plots.
+It is meant to be used with a slightly formatted beta_diversity file.

 ## Credits
 These scripts were developed by fonors, goncalof21, MadalenaFranco2 & scmdcunha.